mcai/gem5_utils/README.md

 `pip3 install objectpath pyparsing flufl pytz`

 ### Usage
+`gem5_utils.py` is the only Python3 script where gem5_utils resides.

-See `main.py` for example usage.
-Set up the parameters accordingly, then run the script by executing `./run.sh` in the command line.
+See `test_gem5_utils.py` for example usage.
+You can setup parameters accordingly, then run `./test_gem5_utils.sh` in the command line.

 ### Contact the Author
 Please reports any bugs and problems of gem5_utils to min.cai.china@bjut.edu.cn.